EMBRYOPSIDA Pirani & Prado

 Platysace and some Mackinlayoideae have myrmecochorous fruits (Lengyel et al. 2010).

 Vegetative Variation.
 Variation in leaf morphology, even within Apioideae, is considerable.
-Thus the small circum-Pacific genus Oreomyrrhis includes species with ordinary-looking highly dissected leaves, leaves with a series of almost tooth-like leaflets on either side of the rachis, linear leaves, sometimes lobed at the apex, although the lobes are not articulated, and small, undivided leaves.
+Thus the small circum-Pacific genus Oreomyrrhis (= Anthriscus) includes species with ordinary-looking highly dissected leaves, leaves with a series of almost tooth-like leaflets on either side of the rachis, linear leaves, sometimes lobed at the apex, although the lobes are not articulated, and small, undivided leaves.
 In the last case the plant is tussock-forming and almost moss-like, and I have seen specimens identified as Centrolepidaceae (= Restionaceae), a monocot!
 Species with all these leaf morphologies are found on the mountains of New Guinea.
 Although Oreomyrrhis is probably monophyletic, it is well embedded in Chaerophyllum, a genus hitherto thought to be fairly well understood (Chung et al. 2005; Chung 2007).
 Lilaeopsis occidentalis and Oxyopolis greenmanii have linear, terete leaves that are marked by articulations at intervals.
 These leaves are comparable with the rhachis of compound leaves, hydathodes borne at the articulations representing much reduced and modified pinnae (Kaplan 1970b, c.f. esp.
 Figs 3E and 6A).
 Such leaves appear to have evolved several times (Feist & Downie 2008; Feist et al. 2012).
-Bupleurum rotundifolium has almost orbicular, entire, perfoliate leaves, hence its common name, thorow wax.
+Bupleurum has undivided leaves, those of B. rotundifolium being almost orbicular, entire, and perfoliate, hence its common name, thorow wax.

 Chemistry, Morphology, etc. Gums and resins are scattered in the family.
 In Apiaceae the flavone apigenin is synthesized by an enzyme belonging to the oxoglutarate dependen dioxygenase family, not by a member of the cytochrome P450 family, as is usual in angiosperms (Pichersky & Lewinsohn 2011).
 For the distinctive rosmarinic acid glucoside found in Saniculoideae-Saniculeae, see Olivier et al. (2008).
 Oskolski et al. (2010a) describe wood and bark anatomy of Steganotaenieae in particular and Saniculoideae in general.
 Peripheral collenchyma in the stem is often especially well developed, and petiole anatomy is very variable and complex (e.g. Metcalfe 1950).
 Taxa such as Foeniculum have stipules of sorts.